 On our way

-We are enjoying the beautiful surroundings eventhough they are a bit boring at first.
+We are enjoying the beautiful surroundings of Zambia eventhough they are a bit boring at first.
 We see the same bush over and over again but after a while we also see some cornfields and villages.
 It’s amazing though, what a dream to go on a train trip like this!